nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 <hr/>

-In this post we will learn how to use Template Inheritance in flask jinja templates for creating reusable and complex web layouts
+* In this post we will learn how to use Template Inheritance in flask jinja templates for creating reusable and complex web layouts
+* We can build a base template that can be reused by child templates to extend

 ## if, elif, else in jinja template